Big Rapids Distribution: Origins

 Big Rapids was founded as a Detroit-area cooperative circa 1970 as the Keep On Truckin' Coop.
 They eventually changed their name when they moved their headquarters to Big Rapids, Michigan, but retained their co-op structure.
-Jim Kennedy, Big Rapids' "first-among-equals," described the company as an "alternative Independent Distributor."
+Jim Kennedy, Big Rapids' "first-among-equals", described the company as an "alternative independent distributor".

 Rise to prominence

 Big Rapids' entry into mainstream comics distribution came in early 1975, when Donahoe Brothers Inc. of Ann Arbor went under and Big Rapids purchased its assets.
-(Up to that point, Big Rapids had bought its mainstream comics from Donohoe Brothers.)
+Up to that point, Big Rapids had bought its mainstream comics from Donohoe Brothers.

-Moving their headquarters back to Detroit, Big Rapids was aggressive, often taking over the businesses of customers who ran up large debts (ironic, given that their delivery vehicles carried pictures of Karl Marx on the inside doors).
+Moving their headquarters back to Detroit, Big Rapids was aggressive, often taking over the businesses of customers who ran up large debts.
 The 1978 lawsuit brought by East Coast distributor Irjax Enterprises — against Sea Gate Distributors and all the major comics publishers — opened up the distribution market, enabling Big Rapids to expand even further.
 At its height, Big Rapids was actually functioning as an alternative independent distributor in the Detroit and central and southern Michigan areas, selling a full line of magazines and paperbacks, as well as comics.